nelso0/barbotine-scalping-bot/README.md

 ## How do I  get it?

 If you followed my precedent bot, Barbotine Arbitrage, you know that I've been working on this bot (and its strategy) for quite a long time.
-As the code's and strategy's quality is much much better than my precedent bot, I didn't know if I will share the source code publicly.

-I finally decided to sell the source code publicly, so people can use it for their own things and learn.
+The code and strategy quality is much better, and I even developed a new market sentiment indicator for this bot, the DWM (Delta Weighted Median of BTC amount per user per order on Bitfinex).

+I use this bot personally, and with the long-trigger at 1.2 and short-trigger at 1.3, it's currently profitable.
+Please contact me if you want to talk about the bot or if you want I can share some backtests with you. (discord: nelso#1800)

 Link to get the source code: [get.barbotine.capital](https://get.barbotine.capital/product/barbotine-scalping)